KennyPeanuts/litter_priming_nutrients/experimental_design_and_protocols/experiment_sampling.md

 4) Following the penetrometer measurements, place these 3 leaf discs into a pre-weighed and labeled scintillation vial for C:N analysis.

-5) Remove 1 leaf disc and place into an autoclaved scintillation vial with 10 ml of 2% filter sterilized formalin.
+5) Remove 1 leaf disc and place into a sterile vial and add NUMBER of glutaraldehyde.

 6) Remove the remaining 4 leaf discs and place into a pre-weighed crucible for LOI analysis.